mutualos/containers/README.md

 # containers
-Containers are at the foundation of MutualOS--open source operating system.
+Containers are at the foundation of MutualOS--the world's only open source operating system for the 'banking' industry.
-Containers is the collection of javascript functions that run locally on the users computer
+Containers are the collection of javascript functions that run locally on the financial institution's computer.
+Solves a range of data-sharing security issues as zero data is exchanged when jobs run on MutualOS.